 - Extension of Stay and Renewing EnrolmentHide

 Exchange students are welcome to extend their stay at the University of Bayreuth for an additional semester.
-In order to do so, the confirmation of the home university as well as the academic coordinator in Bayreuth is needed.
-This application for extending your stay should be used.
-After the application is signed, the document needs to be sent to the Mobility Team.
+In order to do so, the confirmation of the home university.
+Please contact the Mobility Team for more information.